• Skip to main content

 Ubud Art Market is one of the spots where you can go to purchase Balinese souvenirs.
 Available from silver jewelry to wood carvings and paintings by local artisans.
 So, you can effortlessly find souvenirs from your holiday trip to Bali.

-The location of the Ubud art market is very strategic because it is close to Ubud Royal Palace, Monkey Forest Ubud, and Taman Saraswati Temple.
+The location of the Ubud art market is very strategic because it is close to the Ubud Royal Palace, Monkey Forest Ubud, and Taman Saraswati Temple.

 B. Fire Kecak Dance Performance